 Symptoms of baby measles

 - Baby measles starts quite suddenly with a high temperature which usually lasts for about three days.
-Strangely though, there seems to be nothing really wrong with baby.
+Strangely though, there seems to be nothing really wrong with your baby.

-- During this time, baby is usually very irritable and his behaviour and appetite are far more likely to be disturbed than during the fever stage.
+- During this time, your baby is usually very irritable and his behaviour and appetite are far more likely to be disturbed than during the fever stage.